iOS Swift Getting Started

 A brief description:

-- Lock is a widget that is easy to present in your app.
+Lock.swift is a native widget that is easy to embed in your app.
 It contains default templates (that can be customized) for login with email/password, signup, social providers integration, and password recovery.

 Adding Auth0 Credentials